 Whether we're looking out the window, walking around the campus of my office building, or having our session in a local park, the chance to connect in to nature is always present.

 Aside from supporting overall mental health and happiness, nature therapy and nature connection can dramatically support the process of healing from traumatic experiences.
 Nature can teach us some amazing valuable skills, such as grounding and environment testing, that support us to heal from traumatic events.

 The term grounding comes from the practice of using our senses to be strongly and intentionally connected to the present moment.
 My clients often find that practicing grounding skills in the natural world (as opposed to just inside) helps make it easier to effectively use grounding skills during periods of high stress, or to stay present during times of being reminded of traumatic experiences.

 When we connect in to nature we're connecting in to a deeper part of ourselves.
 I'm looking forwarded to the chance to support your growth through nature therapy as an avenue to find the healing you're seeking.
-Please reach out to schedule a free 30 minute in-person consultation.
+Please reach out to schedule a risk free 50 minute in-person consultation.